 This concept should also be taken into account when it comes to designing the layout of your space.
 Rather than cluttering up the room, focus on choosing one strong focal area that will dictate the room’s function.
 For example, consider using a statement table in your dining room or creating an inviting seating area in your living room.
 Then, don’t be afraid to step back and allow negative space to play a key role in your design.
-Don’t be afraid to embrace bold colors.

 Of course, when you focus on bringing simplistic shapes into your space, it becomes necessary to add a layer of visual interest elsewhere.
 The mid-century-modern look does that by incorporating bold pops of color.
+Don’t be afraid to embrace bold colors.
 Brooke Schneider, a designer based in Long Beach, Calif., explains it best:

 “When homeowners think ‘color,’ they often think of the bright hues of the mid-century time period.
 With clear, cheerful colors, the 1950s exhibited a new American outlook of optimism that was comfortably removed from the drab war years.”

-Don’t be afraid to go big with shades like blueberry, citron or fire-engine red.
-Just be sure to avoid mixing multiple loud colors like they did in that time period.
+Don’t be afraid to go big with shades like blueberry, citron, or fire-engine red.
+Just be sure to avoid mixing multiple loud colors as they did in that time period.
 Doing so might make your space look more outdated than retro-inspired.
 Instead, focus on tempering one colorful statement piece with more neutral hues to ensure a modern twist on this style of design.
-Integrating nature is a key component to the mid-century-modern look.

 First, it’s important to consider how nature can affect the layout of the space.
 In mid-century architecture, large windows often play a key role.
 But anyone can work off those principles by making windows the focal point of your space whenever possible and making sure that they stay unencumbered from heavy drapery.

 The mid-century-modern school of design also includes architecture.

 There’s a reason why mid-century-modern design is present in our consciousness after over a half-century since its debut.
-Whether it’s the clean lines, bold colors or connection to nature, this school of style is currently making a big comeback in interior design.Use this post as reference for how to work the aesthetic into your interiors while leaving them feeling modern and fresh.
-By combining yesterday’s influence with today’s design, you’ll truly have the best of both worlds.Do you like the mid-century-modern look?
-What questions do you have about incorporating the style into your home?
-Let us know in the comments below.
+Whether it’s the clean lines, bold colors or connection to nature, this school of style is currently making a big comeback in interior design.
+The philosophies behind mid-century-modern interior design translate exceptionally well over to architecture.